msoe-sisyphus-sd/msoe-sisbot/readme.md

 2. Run `nvm install` to make sure you have the proper version of Node.js installed.
 3. Run `nvm use` to activate the current version of Node.js (as specified in the `.nvmrc` file)
 4. Run `npm install` to install project dependences.
+5. Make a copy of `configs/example-whichcson.js` and rename it to `configs/whichcson.js`
+6. Modify the module export in `configs/whichcson.js` to be `default.cson`
-5. Run `npm start` to boot up the application.
+7. Run `npm start` to boot up the application.
-6. View the application at <http://localhost/>
+8. View the application at <http://localhost/>

 ## Development